 My sister and I went through about 6 or 7 together.
 One night I wasn't receiving any texts and I knew I was supposed to be because I texted myself and I wouldn't receive them.
 I woke up the next morning with 52 messages!
 All they tell you is to take your battery and sim card out for 30 seconds and if it still doesn't work, call 611.
 That doesn't work when you have a broken screen.

 After a 2 year contract we finally left and I went onto my dad phone plan.
-Well he recently decided to get viaero.
-I get unlimited data on my iphone but it is absolutely impossible to use it because the service is so slow.
-My room at both parents houses are in the basement and I get no signal at all..they told us two months ago we would have 4g..we still don't.
+Well he recently decided to get Viaero.
+I get unlimited data on my iPhone but it is absolutely impossible to use it because the service is so slow.
+My room at both parents houses are in the basement and I get no signal at all.
+They told us two months ago we would have 4G.
+We still don't.
 One day my dad tried calling me for 2 hours...
 I didn't get a single call.
 No texts.
 No voicemails.
 They said we would get a 14 day trial on a phone and if we didn't like it we could get a new one for free.

 I went in there because I didn't want a phone that I would have to pay extra for if it wasn't going to work.
-They said that day they require you to buy the new phone and pay an activation fee but they don't do that with iphones.
+They said that day they require you to buy the new phone and pay an activation fee but they don't do that with iPhones.
 They didn't tell us any of that the first day we went in there.
 I still get no service anywhere.
 It took me a day to access this website.
 It also kind of sucks when some worker 10 years older than you tries to flirt with you.
 You don't even get good internet when you're connected to wifi.
 Terrible service.
 Don't ever go here.
-You'll regret it and want to rant like I am now
+You'll regret it and want to rant like I am now.

 FT MORGAN, COLORADO -- 15 Days ago I signed a 2 year contract with this company for cell phone service.
-3 Days ago I signed up for wireless internet service also.
-For the first 15 days the voice mail on my account kept dropping off.
+3 Days ago, I signed up for wireless internet service also.
+For the first 15 days, the voicemail on my account kept dropping off.
 I kept having to call their customer service department, only getting the run around as they couldn't figure why it wasn't working.
-Finally after 9 days they were able to re-store the vm on my phone.
+Finally after 9 days, they were able to restore the voicemail on my phone.
 Next came service interruptions.
 For 2 days there was no service.
-2 days ago the service was out most of the day.
+2 days ago, the service was out most of the day.

-Yesterday the wireless internet was down.
+Yesterday, the wireless internet was down.
 I had checked my remaining minutes earlier that day as I only have the 1200 minutes per month plan.
 It showed I had 806 minutes left for the month.
-When I called customer service about why my internet wasn't working they had me do some trouble shooting.
+When I called customer service about why my internet wasn't working, they had me do some trouble shooting.
 They had me take the sim card out and reset the modem.
 Bear in my that I've had to do this about 6 times in just 3 days of having the internet service with them.
-After I got off the phone with them I went online to check my minutes.
+After I got off the phone with them, I went online to check my minutes.
 Their website said I had 806 minutes remaining for the month.
 I turned my phone off for the night.

 When I woke up this morning I logged into my account to check the minutes remaining.
 The minutes had been reduced magically overnight to 792.
 The same time I spent on the phone with customer service.
-They told me on day one calls to customer service are free.
-I have suspected all along that minutes were being deducted, as I've had of make dozens of calls to customer service because of problems with voice mail, outages of service on both my phone and internet.
+They told me on day one, calls to customer service are free.
+I have suspected all along that minutes were being deducted as I've had to make dozens of calls to customer service because of problems with voice mail, outages of service on both my phone and internet.
 In just 15 days I've experienced 15 dropped calls, no service, no voice mail, lost minutes on my account, and they refuse to let me speak to a supervisor about these issues.

 Beware of this company.
 They will lie and cheat you out of your minutes.
-Service is terrible, even though I only live 4 miles from their tower.
+Service is terrible even though I only live 4 miles from their tower.
 There are no obstructions in my way.
 No trees, building, nothing but open space.
 This company is a joke.